ffmpeginteropx/FFmpegInteropX/README-BUILD.md

 ## Building the FFmpegInterop library

-After installing the ffmpeg build tools, you run Build-FFmpeg.ps1 to build FFmpeg.
+Run Build-FFmpegInteropX.ps1 to build the FFmpegInteropX library.

 Run the build script from PowerShell: